ITAITOUCH/LDAP-Automation/README.md

 ## Contribution
 Contributions to enhance the functionality or efficiency of this script are welcome.
 Please adhere to the coding standards established in the script and document your changes thoroughly.

+When saving this content, name the file `README.md` and place it in the root directory of your repository.
+This will display the formatted README on your GitHub repository's main page.
+Remember to review and adjust the README as necessary to fit your specific project's needs or to add any additional instructions or information you find relevant.